MaxwellVolz/maxwellvolz.com/README.md

 1. all markdown in /articles should be parsed into a clean data structure
 2. each page will be generated in entirety within its own function using the json from articles
    1. uses a template .html file for general page formatting

+## Example Process:

+1. For each .html in /pages
+   1. Find and Replace "<!-- INSERT: head -->" with /components/head.html
+   2. Find and Replace "<!-- INSERT: foot -->" with /components/foot.html
+2. For each .md in /articles
+   1. if article contains "@@Tags: video"
+      1. atleast one tag required, multiple will be separated by a commas
+   2. and article contains "@@Date: 10/24/23"
+      1. format is as shown
+   3. then parse the markdown data for tags and archive pages
+3. For Tags Page
+   1. Find and Replace "<!-- INSERT: tags -->" with a collection of divs like <a href="/tags/video/index.html">video (3)</a>
+   2. create tags pages by replacing <!-- INSERT: content --> from archive.html in appropiate locations
+   3. tags pages will list all articles
+4. For Archive
+   1. Find and Replace <!-- INSERT: content --> from archive.html with links to articles ordered by date and grouped by year

+The follow page structure should exist:

+/index.html
+/archive/index.html - article link and tldr, ordered by date and grouped by year /archive/2023/article-name-with-dashes/index.html -